Student Learning Assessment

 To facilitate a dynamic and reflective faculty and staff discussion about learning outcomes and assessment OIE will convene an Assessment Advisory Committee.
 The Assessment Advisors will review the university vision and requirements for assessing student learning and development.
 The Assessment Advisors will consider how and if they can serve as an important facilitators of faculty and staff dialogue about teaching the learning.
 The Office of Institutional Effectiveness supports the assessment of student learning and aims to scaffold the work of units so that they can carry out and use meaningful assessments of the highest quality feasible.

 Student learning at Loyola University Chicago is framed by a vision of ideals that start at the university level and are then aligned across each academic unit (college, school, institute, department, division) and each distinct curricular program (core, undergraduate majors and minors, certificate, post baccalaureate, graduate).
 These are the foundation for the Student Learning Outcomes around which Loyola conducts institution-, program-, project-, and course-level assessments.
 A learning outcome at Loyola is defined as a statement describing the knowledge, skills, values, dispositions, attitudes, and/or experiences that students should acquire through completion of a course or program of study.
 Intended learning outcomes should be stated in measurable terms.

-Links to Student Learning Outcomes at Loyola University Chicago can be found here (forthcoming).
+Links to Student Learning Outcomes at Loyola University Chicago can be found here (Program Learning Outcomes).

 At the Office of Institutional Effectiveness and across the university there are supports available to scaffold the work of units and individuals so that they can carry out efficient and reflective assessments of the highest quality feasible in order to move towards consistent excellence and continuous improvement in fostering student learning.